joereynolds/cmaj/README.md

 # cmaj

-Music theory from the command line :D
+Music theory from the command line.

 ## Examples

 ### Scales